On this page:

 In all these instances, it is generally enough to specify the relevant characteristic that is being sought to be recognised and rely on the detailed objectives and statements of significance in the overlay to articulate the desired outcome.

-When writing neighbourhood character objectives in residential zone schedules:
+When writing neighbourhood character objectives in residential zone schedules.

-• Do be sufficiently clear and specific.
+- Do be clear and specific.

-• Do recognise a specific characteristic or constraint reflected through the application of an overlay.
+- Do recognise a specific characteristic or constraint reflected through the application of an overlay.

-• Do not specify building heights (the zone or overlay does this).
+- Do not specify building heights (the zone or overlay does this).

-• Do not specify the type of housing change sought (the strategic framework and zone application does this).
+- Do not specify the type of housing change sought (the strategic framework and zone application does this).

-• Do not include statements of policy (this belongs in local policy).
+- Do not include statements of policy (this belongs in local policy).

-• Do not repeat objectives from other parts of the scheme, or reference other clauses in the scheme.
+- Do not repeat objectives from other parts of the scheme, or reference other clauses in the scheme.

-• Do not reference policy background documents or studies or other tools in the scheme.
+- Do not reference policy background documents or studies or other tools in the scheme.

-• Do not specify scale, density, typology or number of dwellings unless strategically justified.
+- Do not specify scale, density, typology or number of dwellings unless strategically justified.

 Minimum garden area requirement